In a previous article, we examined the origins of Black Lives Matter and how the movement ties into Liberation Theology and Black Liberation Theology.

 Sometime in or around 2012, Cullors formed a group called Dignity and Power Now (DPN).
 Their website states DPN is a “grassroots organization based in Los Angeles that fights for the dignity and power of incarcerated people, their families, and communities.”
 Cullors has made statements over time that show her main driver is the ‘decriminalization of black lives’.

-DPN, like BAJI, is also associated with the socialist and Marxist-Leninist group, the Freedom Road Socialist Organization (FRSO).
+DPN, like BAJI, is also a front group for the Freedom Road Socialist Organization (FRSO).
 DPN’s website says they are a “Community Partners Project”, which is a 501(c)3 with over $35 million in assets.
 Community Partners basically acts as a business manager for non-profit organizations and handles donations and grants.
 It’s an easy and legal way for outfits like DPN to obscure their donation levels from the public.

 This has been a basic overview of these women, with key points about who they are and what drives them.